Get help now Make a donation

 Police and mental health

-Explains when you may have contact with the police, what happens if you are arrested and what your rights are if you are taken to the police station.
+Explains what happens if you're arrested and what your rights are if you're taken to a police station.

 What is section 135?

-• have a mental disorder, and
+• Have a mental disorder

-• are unable to look after yourself.
+• Are being ill-treated or neglected or are unable to look after yourself

 The police must be accompanied by an AMHP and a registered medical practitioner.